awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-create.md

 1. Add packages\.
 The `"packages"` section describes the platforms, release versions, and architectures supported by the \.zip files in your package\.
 For more information, see [Supported package platforms and architectures](distributor.md#what-is-a-package-platforms)\.

    The *platform\-version* can be the wildcard value, `_any`\.
 Use it to indicate that a \.zip file supports any release of the platform\.
 You can also specify a major release version followed by a wildcard so all minor versions are supported, for example 7\.\*\.
-If you choose to specify a *platform\-version* value for a specific operating system version, be sure that it matches the exact release version of the operating system AMI that you are targeting\.
+If you choose to specify a *platform\-version* value for a specific operating system version, be sure that it matches the exact release version of the operating system AMI that you're targeting\.
 The following are suggested resources for getting the correct value of the operating system\.
    + On a Windows Server\-based instance, the release version is available as Windows Management Instrumentation \(WMI\) data\.
 You can run the following Command Prompt command on a Windows Server\-based instance to get version information, then parse the results for `version`\.
-This command does not show the version for Windows Server Nano; the version value for Windows Server Nano is `nano`\.
+This command doesn't show the version for Windows Server Nano; the version value for Windows Server Nano is `nano`\.

      ```
      wmic OS get /format:list